open-learning/git4ol/README.md

 ```
 > **note**
 >
 > We use `0.0.0` as our initial version.
-After this the rule of thumb is:
+After this we follow [semver 2.0.0](http://semver.org/spec/v2.0.0.html):
 >
-> - addition of steps increments `patch` number
-> - modification of steps increments `minor` number
-> - at the moment we reserve updates to `major` number
+>> Given a version number MAJOR.MINOR.PATCH, increment the:
+>>
+>> - MAJOR version when you make incompatible API changes
+>> - MINOR version when you add functionality in a backwards-compatible manner, and
+>> - PATCH version when you make backwards-compatible bug fixes.

 After this it's safe to (force) remove our WIP branch (after switching another branch, in this case the `master` branch):